hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 ## The `type` field

 The Azure API makes use of classes and inheritance through discriminator types defined in the REST API specifications.
-A strong indicator that a resource is actually a discriminated type is through the definition of a `type` property.
+A strong indicator that a resource is actually a discriminated type is through the definition of a `type` or `kind` property.

-We've found that splitting the possible types of a resource into their own individual resources improves the user experience through simplification of the schema and makes the resources more manageable by way of modularization and transparent logic.
+Rather than exposing a generic resource with all the possible fields for all the possible different `type`'s, we intentionally opt to split these resources by the `type` to improve the user experience.
+This means we can only output the relevant fields for this `type` which in turn allows us to provide more granular validation etc.

+Whilst there is a trade-off here, since this means that we have to maintain more Data Sources/Resources, this is a worthwhile trade-off since each of these resources only exposes the fields which are relevant for this resource, meaning the logic is far simpler than trying to maintain a generic resource and pushing the complexity onto end-users.

 Taking the Data Factory Linked Service resources as an example which could have all of possible types defined below, each requiring a different set of inputs: